NoJuanNobody/police-stops-data-clean/README.md

 - Citation vs. warning patterns show potential disparities in treatment
 - Critical for understanding fairness in policing

+### CVAP Analysis
+- Citizen Voting Age Population analysis for Hillsborough County, Florida
+- Comparison of police stop demographics with voting-age population
+- Important for understanding representation and potential bias

+### Latino Car Ownership
+- Analysis of Latino car ownership patterns in the Tampa area
+- Income-based analysis of vehicle ownership
+- Important for understanding mobility and economic factors

 ## Technical Details

 ### Data Processing